Calsign/p5ml/README.md

 To build the p5ml library, run `make` in the `core` directory.
 This takes care of linking the p5ml library to ocamlfind.
-You may need to install some libraries with opam (ounit, lablgtk, cairo2, cairo2-gtk).
+You may need to install some libraries with opam (ounit, graphics, lablgtk, cairo2, cairo2-gtk).

 To build a sketch, first run `make` in the `app` directory.
 Then pass the sketch to `app/launcher.byte` (e.g. `app/launcher.byte examples/demo.ml`) in